WetHat/MarkdownToHtml/markdown/2.6.0/ConvertTo-NavigationItem.md

 > ~~~
 >
 >
 > Generates a separator line in the navigation bar.
+The _RelativePath_ parameter
+> is not used (the specification does not contain a link).
 >
 > Output:
 >